-PHASE A MODULE - The right hand pulse transformer card is for commutations SCR's, the left is main inverter SCR's of each phase module.
+PHASE A MODULE - The right hand pulse transformer card is for commutation SCR's, the left is main inverter SCR's of each phase module.

-Tabs AC and AG to commutation SCR's Reference Figure 3 in Appendix
+Tabs AC and AG to commutation SCR's Reference Figure 3 in Appendix in Section VIII.

-Tabs AC and AG to main Inverter SCR's Reference Figure 4 in Appendix
+Tabs AC and AG to main Inverter SCR's Reference Figure 4.

-Tabs BG, BC Reference Figures 3 and 4 in Appendix
+Tabs BG, BC Reference Figures 3 and 4.